Johnnysnipes90/retail-sales-bi-dashboard/README.md

 ## 📖 Project Overview

-This project presents a **production-ready, end-to-end Business Intelligence (BI) solution** for retail sales analytics built with **Python, SQL, Power BI, and DAX**.
+This project delivers a **Production-grade, end-to-end Business Intelligence solution** for retail sales analytics built with **Python, SQL, Power BI, and DAX**.

-The goal is to convert **raw transactional retail data** into **accurate, scalable, and executive-ready insights** that support strategic decision-making across sales, marketing, and operations.
+The objective is to transform **raw transactional retail data** into **trusted, scalable, and executive-ready insights** that support decision-making across sales, marketing, and operations.

 The solution follows **real-world BI engineering and analytics best practices**, including:
 - Structured data preparation and validation